Things To Do In Reykjavík In December

 How cold is Iceland in December?

-Temperatures in Reykjavík at the end of the year will usually hover just above freezing, although more remote locations around Iceland may be colder.
+Temperatures in Reykjavík during winter will usually hover just above freezing, although more remote locations around Iceland may be colder.
 Remember that the Icelandic weather is unpredictable and the temperature can drop drastically, especially when the wind picks up.
 Bring plenty of warm layered clothing, walking boots and good waterproof/wind-resistant outerwear.

 Is it worth going to Iceland in December?